European Physical Journal: Controversies

-In 2023, editors retracted a journal article published in 2022 in European Physical Journal Plus that claimed to have found no evidence of climate change.
+In 2023, editors retracted a journal article published in 2022 in European Physical Journal Plus that claimed that did not deny climate change but discussed other possible origins for our changing climate.

 The article was widely shared with article metrics showing that the article was in the 99th percentile (ranked 293rd) of the 512,033 tracked articles of a similar age in all journals, and in the 99th percentile (ranked 1st) of the 41 tracked articles of a similar age in European Physical Journal Plus.
 The article was cited by climate change denialists and in two segments on Sky News Australia (known for climate science misinformation).

 The retraction note does not highlight any error, data or image falsification, plagiarism or other reasons that usually justify a retraction: for a reconstruction of what happened, see and where also the reviewers notes can be found.